MicrosoftDocs/windows-dev-docs/hub/android/wsa/index.md

 ### Prerequisites

-Windows Subsystem for Android is available on Windows 11.
+Windows Subsystem for Android™️ is available on Windows 11.
 Your device must meet specific requirements: [Device requirements](https://support.microsoft.com/windows/f8d0abb5-44ad-47d8-b9fb-ad6b1459ff6c).

 ### Install the Amazon Appstore

-The Microsoft Store will automatically install Windows Subsystem for Android silently in the background when either of the two following user actions are taken:
+The Microsoft Store will automatically install Windows Subsystem for Android™️ silently in the background when either of the two following user actions are taken:

 1. Install the [Amazon Appstore from the Microsoft Store](https://www.microsoft.com/store/productId/9NJHK44TTKSX).
 Selecting **Get** will begin the installation of the app.
 2. Install an Android app from the Microsoft Store for the first time, which will also install the Amazon Appstore.

 The **Amazon Appstore** app will then appear in the Windows 11 Start menu and be available on search, offering a catalogue of Android apps.
-The **Windows Subsystem for Android** app, which lets you control mobile app settings and features, will also appear in the Start menu.
+The **Windows Subsystem for Android™️** app, which lets you control mobile app settings and features, will also appear in the Start menu.

 ![Screenshot of Microsoft Store page featuring the Get button on the Amazon App Store](../../images/wsa-amazon-appstore-get.png)